How Big is an Acre Visually?

 Typically, in the US, it takes over an acre to feed each person, based on current dietary and agricultural practices.
 There is not enough land for land-intensive diets, such as those currently practiced in the United States, to be applied globally.

-Fortunately, it is possible, using low-impact, regenerative, eco-friendly farming practices to grow enough food for far more people per acre.
+Fortunately, it is possible to use low-impact, regenerative, eco-friendly farming practices to grow enough food for far more people per acre.
 It is possible for agroforestry and mixed silvoarable systems to feed 20 people per acre – or more – as long as they eat the right things.
 And intensive hydroponic and aquaponic food production can feed even more people in an even smaller space.